jvalue/jayvee/apps/docs/docs/dev/09-expressions-and-operators.md

 For operators, the types of their operands are first inferred via recursion, and then it is checked whether they are supported by the operator.
 Next, given the operand types, the resulting type is computed.
 Such behavior is defined in a _type computer class_ located [here](https://github.com/jvalue/jayvee/tree/main/libs/language-server/src/lib/ast/expressions/type-computers).
-Additionally, there is [operator-registry.ts](https://github.com/jvalue/jayvee/blob/main/libs/language-server/src/lib/ast/expressions/operator-registry.ts) where a type computer is registered for each kind of operator.
+Additionally, in [`operator-registry.ts`](https://github.com/jvalue/jayvee/blob/main/libs/language-server/src/lib/ast/expressions/operator-registry.ts), a type computer is registered for each kind of operator.

 In case the algorithm fails to infer a type, e.g. due to unsupported operand types or unresolved references in literals, the resulting type is `undefined`.
 In order to report diagnostics in such cases, a `ValidationContext` object can be supplied when calling the type inference.